Heimaklettur is the biggest rock in the jumbled chain of cliffs wrapped around the harbour of Heimaey, the main island of Vestmannaeyjar.

-From the top of Heimaklettur you can walk a little further down the hill on the other side, to enjoy a stunning view over the other kletturs that form a beautiful circle of cliffs around the harbour.
-On clear days you can see the main land with Eyjafjallajökull and Hekla in the distance, and the vast lava fields coughed up by the Eldfell in 1973.
+From the top of Heimaklettur you can walk a little further down the hill on the other side, to enjoy a stunning view over the other kletturs forming a beautiful circle of cliffs around the harbour.
+On clear days you can see the main land with Eyjafjallajökull and Hekla in the distance, and the vast lava fields coughed up by Eldfell in 1973.

 Ring of kletturs and lava fields panorama.

-Going down, looking out over Klif on the other side.
+Going down, looking towards Klif on the other side.